RealImage/QLedger/README.md

 - `range` query
 Find rows where atleast one of the item with the specified `range` exists.

-- `exists` query
-Find rows where atleast one of the fields exists with any value.

 > The `/v1/:model/search` follows a subset of [Elasticsearch querying](https://www.elastic.co/guide/en/elasticsearch/reference/current/term-level-queries.html) format.

 Here are samples how transactions can be filtered.